xrrocha/sdynamic/README.md

 (in its [SnakeYaml](https://code.google.com/p/snakeyaml/) incarnation).
 Object-like property manipulation is based on Scala's [```Dynamic```](http://www.scala-lang.org/api/2.11.2/#scala.Dynamic) trait.

-The ```dyaml``` string interpolator provides a convenient notation while ensuring Yaml well-formedness at compile-time via a simple macro.
+The ```dyaml``` and ```syaml``` string interpolators provide a convenient notation while ensuring Yaml well-formedness at compile-time via a simple macro.

-Intellij Idea users can get the added bonus of Yaml literal syntax highlighting and edit-time validation:
+Intellij Idea users get the added bonus of Yaml literal syntax highlighting and edit-time validation:

 ![dyaml](src/test/resources/dyaml.png)

-A few blog entries describe this utility at http://blog.xrrocha.net/.

 In a small way, SDynamic relates to an old request first formulated in 2008:
 [SI-993: Add support for YAML (like XML)](https://issues.scala-lang.org/browse/SI-993).

+This utility is further described at http://blog.xrrocha.net/.

 ## Why on Earth? ##